Penobscot Theatre Co. turns to Centennial Patron fundraiser amid pandemic

 BANGOR, Maine — The Bangor Opera House was once one of several downtown Bangor live theater venues.
 Now it stands alone as the only stage survivor.

-Home to the Penobscot Theatre Company, its 2020 centennial celebration was cut short by the COVID pandemic.
+Home to the Penobscot Theatre Company (PTC), its 2020 centennial celebration was cut short by the COVID pandemic.

 The quiet stage and empty seats have also busted the company’s budget.